Miaonster/Alfred-smb/README.md

 This is an *Alfred* workflow.

-This workflow will help you convert smb path  '\\\\...' and 'smb://...'.
+This workflow will help you convert smb between path  '\\\\...' and 'smb://...'.

 ### Download